 |Network Topology: Scattered||Network Topology: Consolidated||Network Topology: Highly consolidated

 |Agenda: Performance||Agenda: Performance and availability||Agenda: Security, performance, and availability|

 |Customer: Corporate sectors||Customer: Business sectors||Customer: Anyone with a website|

-A dependable content delivery network is a worthwhile investment if you want to retain end-user experience and high-quality performance as your online presence grows.
+A dependable content delivery network is a worthwhile investment to retain end-user experience and high-quality performance as your online presence grows.

 It is especially significant if your website has a vast global audience reach.